 Official Vacation days and Holidays in Costa Rica

-Many of you have never had any employees and if you did, the rules were quite different.
+Many of you have never had any employees and if you did have them in another country, the rules were quite different.
 Welcome to Costa Rica, the land of sunshine and the end of your worries.

-But…… have no worries, you can learn all you need to about the rules here.
+But…… have no worries, you can learn all you need to about the rules on vacation days and holidays here.

 When you live in Costa Rica, you will probably hire a maid or a gardener and you will have to give them vacation days and holidays.
 If you plan to have a business in Costa Rica, the rules are generally a bit different than in your home country.
 It all depends on how often you pay the employee: by the week, fortnight or by the month.
 This article will explain what your obligations are on vacation days and holidays.

 This article was written as a service to those who live in Costa Rica or plan to move to Costa Rica by Easy Properties in Costa Rica.
-Having a maid or a gardener in Costa Rica is part of your cost of living.
-So you need to be informed about these vacation days and holidays rules.
+A maid and gardener in Costa Rica are part of your cost of living.
+As an employer, inform yourself about these vacation days and holidays rules.
 To purchase Costa Rica real estate contact us now.

 Holidays in Costa Rica

 What are holidays in Costa Rica?
-Holidays are those days that according to the law should be granted to every working person to participate in special celebrations, whether civil, religious, social or historical.
+Every working person is granted holidays, according to the law.
+They are able to participate in special celebrations, whether civil, religious, social or historical.